YOUNG PEOPLE'S CONCERTS

 All performances are held in Preston Bradley Hall on the third floor.
 The 45-minute demonstration/recitals begin promptly at 10:30 am and 12 noon.

-For the second consecutive year, Ballet Chicago and Midwest Young Artists team up for a special program of dance and live music, hosted by Ballet Chicago Artistic Director Daniel Duell and Midwest Young Artists Music Director Allan Dennis.
-Once again featuring new choreography by rising dance-makers Ted Seymour and Joshua Ishmon set to Antonio Vivaldi's beloved music from "The Four Seasons," the program will also include a reading of Vivaldi's original poetry written for the music, excerpts from Ballet Chicago's delightful "Nutcracker," and an audience-participation mini-lesson in ballet.
+Dance & Music Vision -Young Artists for Young Audiences" - For the third consecutive year Ballet Chicago and Midwest Young Artists team up for a special program of live music and dance, hosted by Ballet Chicago Artistic Director Daniel Duell and Midwest Young Artists Music Director Allan Dennis.
+Featuring new choreography by rising dance-makers Ted Seymour and Joshua Ishmon set to Antonio Vivaldi's beloved "Winter" music from "The Four Seasons," the program will also include a reading of Vivaldi's original poetry written for the music, excerpts from Ballet Chicago's delightful "Nutcracker," and an audience-participation mini-lesson in ballet.

-Chicago Youth Symphony Orchestras Debut Orchestra will be presenting a concert of classical music from Europe in the 19th and 20th centuries.
+Chicago Youth Symphony Orchestras (CYSO) Debut Orchestra will be presenting a concert of European and American classical music from the 19th and 20th centuries.
 Between each piece, conductor Terrance Malone Gray, along with members of the predominantly middle school-aged orchestra, will demonstrate individual instruments and take questions from the audience.
 This performance is part of Music Pathways, Chicago Youth Symphony Orchestras educational engagement program in Chicago Public Schools.